 CSSW-SIPA Alumna Clara Ceccanti on Pursuing a Career in Clinical Social Work During COVID

 Clara Ceccanti earned an MSW from the School of Social Work in conjunction with an MIA degree from the School of International and Public Affairs (SIPA), in 2019.
-While a social work student, she had a field placement at the Bellevue Hospital Victim Services Program, and also worked for UN Women, in particular its efforts to end violence against women.
+While a social work student, she had a practicum placement at the Bellevue Hospital Victim Services Program, and also worked for UN Women, in particular its efforts to end violence against women.
 Now a licensed master social worker, Clara is working towards gaining certification as a licensed clinical social worker and works in a clinical capacity at NYC’s Mount Sinai Hospital.
 She spoke to SIPA student Ahmad Jamal Wattoo (MPA’21) about her career at Mt.
 Sinai—and what it has been like to work on the front lines of the COVID-19 crisis.

 This interview was originally published on the Columbia School of International and Public Affairs (SIPA) News site on December 21, 2020.
 We are grateful to SIPA for permitting us to republish it in a slightly amended format.